 - Income due to missed work

 In cases where a doctor was clearly negligent or malicious, punitive damages could also be awarded to dissuade similar behavior in the future.
-Your lawyer will be able to advise you as to the types of damages that will be available in your case.

 Are Breast Cancer Lawyers Expensive?